Stress Reduction

 We instinctually react to ordinary stress as we would to a threat of danger—this is a natural, adaptive response marked by a tight neck and contracted body.
-We no longer face tigers or bears.
-Yet our fight-or-flight response seems to be hard-wired in us.
-When the body does not unwind from this contraction, but maintains a constant state of emergency, we pay a physical price.
-We suffer from chronic back pain, digestive disorders, respiratory and vocal dysfunction, headaches, repetitive strain injuries, nervous disorders, depression, and heart disease.
+We no longer face tigers or bears, but our fight-flight-freeze reaction is hard-wired in us.
+Most of us hold onto some tightness even after the stressful situation.
+Even 10% extra tension and contraction from stress can cause chronic back or neck pain, digestive disorders, respiratory and vocal dysfunction, headaches, repetitive strain injuries, anxiety, depression, heart disease.
+You name it, stress makes it worse.

 Stress, emotional wellness, and the Alexander Technique: